Anti- Theft Waist Packs And Hip Packs Protect Your Gear

 2. Feather-Weight Nylon

 Waist packs or hip packs come in various sizes, some can be converted to fit onto your own belt, and a few can be worn in other ways, making them versatile travel bags, not just waist bags.
+A current trend is to wear the larger ones bandoleer style with the pouch in front.
+So what size is right for you?
+Think about what you will want to carry for the day and shop for your waist pack accordingly.

 Typical Pickpocket Scams Which a Security Travel Hip-Pack will Foil